harry-dev-general/mbh/docs/02-features/daily-run-sheet/TROUBLESHOOTING.md

 # Daily Run Sheet Troubleshooting Guide

+## Quick Diagnosis

+If you're getting a 500 error, check these in order:
+1. **Authentication**: Are you using the correct Supabase key?
+2. **Table IDs**: Are all Airtable table IDs correct?
+3. **Field Names**: Are you requesting fields that actually exist?
+4. **API Format**: Are you using proper URL encoding for Airtable?

 ## Common Issues and Solutions

 ### 1. Authentication Error (401) - Page Stuck Loading